thiagosantos1/AI_Pac_Man/README.md

 # How to execute the game

-* The game is implemented in Python 3.
-The graphic of the game is implemented using Pygame Library.
-Thus, you need both in your computer.
-They are already installed in the CS server, however, when login in the server, you must login with graphic privilegios.
-Somebody told me once how to do that, but I don’t really remember, but I have tried and it’s possible to run it in the CS server.
-Once you have that part figure it out, you just have to go inside of the folder Classes, and execute the class main.py by running: python3 main.py
+* python3 main.py </br>
-It will ask you in the command line the size you wanna for your maze.
-Just type, and have fun playing the game.
+It will ask you in the command line the following questions: </br>
+* Size you wanna for your maze.
+* If you want to play yourself as Pac-Man or leave this job for our AI. </br>

+**Have fun playing the game.

 # Ilustrations